Search and Service

 Electrocardiogram devices (ECG)

-A distinction is made between long-term, resting and exercise ECGs.
-Long-term ECGs record the heartbeat over a longer period of time, for example if irregular heart rhythm disturbances occur.
-The resting ECG is carried out on a lying, relaxed person, while the exercise ECG is used during physical exertion such as on a treadmill.
+A distinction is made between long-term, resting and stress ECGs.
+Long-term ECGs record the heartbeat over a longer period of time if, for example, cardiac arrhythmias occur irregularly.
+The resting ECG is performed on the person lying down and relaxed, while the stress ECG is used during physical exertion, such as on a treadmill.